 Generally, homeowners insurance will cover the damages due to appliance breakdown, stuff that is lost during the move-in process, and burglary.
 However, there are exemptions.
 Here is the list of the exclusions most insurers have:

-● Expensive possessions – Over the top and fragile belongings should have a separate policy.
-For example, painting, high-end entertainment system, jewelry, furs, and personal collections.
-Although most of the contents of your house are covered, too expensive stuff needs to have additional protection or umbrella policy.
+● Expensive possessions – Over-the-top and fragile belongings should have a separate policy.
+For example, painting, high-end entertainment systems, jewelry, furs, and personal collections.
+Although most of the contents of your house are covered, too expensive stuff needs to have additional protection or an umbrella policy.

 ● Damage caused by accidents – In most cases, a standard policy will not cover accidental damage due to negligence.
-For example, you forgot to turn off your grilling stove that causes fire to your backyard.
+For example, you forgot to turn off your grilling stove which causes a fire in your backyard.
 This kind of accident will not be covered by your insurer.

 ● Pollution and hazards – Damage caused by harmful chemicals from a factory or warehouse located near your house is not covered.
 In case this incident happens, you need to file a complaint or take legal action.
 The owner of the company should be the one who will pay for the damages to your property.